 - 1 pinch salt

 - 1 1/2 tsp vanilla

 - Prepare a 9 inch deep dish pastry crust as you would for a filled (cream) type pie.
+That means bake it or par-bake it.
+These days we usually par-bake.
 If using a Pillsbury crust, follow directions on box.
 If using a homemade crust, see note.

 - Preheat the oven to 400 degrees F.